1912 Republican Party presidential primaries: Pre-campaign maneuvering

 After the humiliating defeat of 1910, Roosevelt receded into private life and Taft turned his focus to the divided Congress, controlled by a mix of Democrats and insurgent Republicans.
 Roosevelt generally declined entreaties to challenge Taft, stating that the best hope for progressives was to "do what we can with Taft, face probable defeat in 1912, and then endeavor to reorganize under really capable and sanely progressive leadership."

-On January 21, 1911, the National Progressive Republican League was founded in Robert M. La Follette's home.
-Its charter membership boasted eight United States Senators (in addition to La Follette, Joseph L. Bristow, Moses E. Clapp, George W. Norris, and Jonathan Bourne Jr., who served as president) and sixteen U.S. Representatives.
-La Follette asked Roosevelt to join the League, but he declined.
+On January 21, 1911, the National Progressive Republican League was founded in La Follette's home.
+Its charter membership boasted eight United States Senators (in addition to La Follette, Joseph L. Bristow, Moses E. Clapp, Norris, and Jonathan Bourne Jr., who served as president) and sixteen U.S. Representatives.
+La Follette asked Roosevelt to join the league, but he declined.
 Though most members professed to support Roosevelt, the organization was regarded as a vehicle for a La Follette campaign.
+Similar organizations were formed in Minnesota, Michigan, Nebraska, South Dakota, Washington, and Wisconsin.
+Bourne stated that the 1912 presidential election would be between Wilson and La Follette.

 In March and April, Roosevelt completed a quiet tour of the American Southwest.
 While he publicly declined to comment on politics, he privately told friends Taft could only be renominated "by default," absent a serious progressive in the race.
 He did not regard La Follette, who struggled to attract support in the East, as that candidate.
 Roosevelt made his first public criticism of Taft administration policy in a spring editorial for The Outlook denouncing international arbitration.
 In June, the two men made their final public appearance together in Baltimore; after Roosevelt denied subsequent reports that he had promised to support Taft in 1912, they did not speak for several years.

 Through the year, Taft's popularity sagged further.
 His efforts for tariff reciprocity with Canada had devolved into a prolonged struggle over rates and, though Congress eventually passed a compromise bill, the parallel debate north of the border resulted in the collapse of Wilfrid Laurier's government.
 Roosevelt's editorial criticisms became more strident, though he privately admonished his son, who was becoming active in progressive politics, not to openly endorse a challenger.
 "My present intention," he wrote to Theodore Jr., "is to make a couple of speeches for Taft, but not to go actively into the campaign."